Angvall/Homelab/README.md

 ## Overview

-Current project: writing this document
+Current project: writing this document and add new services

 ## Faust (NAS)